Frequently asked questions about the Elite Snowsports Program

 How do I access teaching support when I am competing at other events?

 Athletes can access their work and contact their teachers from any location via our online learning management system, Canvas, or via email.
 The ESA Co-ordinator and SMGS staff can provide an actual point of contact for athletes while away at competitions.

 What do I eat at the after-school tutorials?

 If necessary, non-residential students are able to eat a hot dinner with the school’s residential students in the dining room.
 There is a reasonable per-meal charge applicable, and 48 hours’ notice should be given to the ESA Co-ordinator if a meal is required.

 How do I get home if I attend the after-school tutorials?

 Non-residential students must arrange their own transport home if they are staying after school.

 Should I get concussion baseline screening before the season?

 Athletes are strongly encouraged to get concussion baseline screening prior to the commencement of the season.
-The SMGS ESA staff will be organising a session for this at the beginning of the season with local medical personnel.
-There is usually no extra cost associated with this.
+The SMGS ESA will be organising a session for this at the beginning of the season with Elevate Physio using CCMI Baseline Testing.
+There is an extra cost associated with this and further information will be available closer to the time.